 Jo’Burg’s safety just depends on the specific area you are in.
 There are some areas/neighborhoods that most South Africans avoid, and others that are fine.
 I think there could be a lot of cool, edgy aspects of this city.
 If you’ve been before, comment below with any suggestions!

-It’s pretty easy to get off the beaten path while backpacking South Africa, but it’s going to require your own wheels.
+Whilst there are so many places to stay in South Africa, it’s pretty easy to get off the beaten path while backpacking South Africa, but it’s going to require your own wheels.
 Basically, just get as far away from Cape Town and the Garden Route as possible.
 If you want to visit more remote areas of South Africa check out the KwaZulu-Natal (KZN) region, Northern Cape, Limpopo, or Mpumalanga.
 These are all lesser visited states in South Africa.

 If you want wide open spaces and empty beaches, check out Kosi Bay close to the Mozambique border, and West Coast National Park west of Cape Town.

 If you want total desolation, empty roads, wilderness, and the most impressive starry skies, head North.
 There are also some cool spots to visit in the NorthEast part of South Africa like Blyde River Canyon (the world’s third largest canyon), or Mapungaubwe National Park, a park as much about history and archaeology as wildlife.
 Kgalagadi Transfrontier Park, alongside Namibia and Botswana, is known for its big cats, including cheetahs and black-maned lions.

 If you are backpacking South Africa during spring, be sure to hike around Namakwa in the Northern Cape, known for its colorful wildflowers, and less crowded than the National Parks in Western Cape.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.